heajungmin/OctoMap-RT/README.md

 ## Usage
-This project is developed based on Ubuntu 20.04, OctoMap 1.10.0, and Optix SDK 8.0.0.
+This project has dependencies on Ubuntu 20.04, OctoMap 1.10.0, and OptiX SDK 8.0.0

 1. To build the OctoMap library, please follow the instructions in [OctoMap](https://github.com/OctoMap/octomap).